Neuro-Logical/speech/Multilingual_Evaluation/README.md

 In this repository we report the code that supports both the **data pre-processing**, the **feature extraction**, the **statistical analysis**, and the **correlation analysis** that can be performed to evaluate both the effectiveness of the features in differentiating between CN and PD subjects as well as and their correlations with the strength of disorder using clinical scores (e.g., UPDRS).

 ## Experimental pipeline 💥

-The experimental pipeline followed in our paper goes as follows:

 ### Data pre-processing 📈

    - To resample the speech recordings to 16 kHz, run: